Programs in Graduate Study

 Comprehensive Exit Examinations/Requirements

-Students shall complete program specific exit requirements which are conducted during the last semester of enrollment or the semester immediately following course work completion.
+Students shall complete program specific exit requirements which are conducted during the last semester of enrollment or the semester immediately following coursework completion.
 Exit requirements consist of extensive review of competencies in professional practice, knowledge and understanding and may include both written and oral components.
-Candidates shall notify their advisor and Graduate Studies Office of their intention to complete exit requirements and to review their application for graduation the semester prior to planned completion.
+Candidates shall notify their advisor and the Office of Graduate Studies of their intention to complete exit requirements and to review their application for graduation the semester prior to planned completion.

 The student’s major advisor generally serves as the chairperson of the Comprehensive Exit Examination/Requirements Committee.
-This committee administers the comprehensive examination for each degree candidate and shall assign pass or fail for the comprehensive evaluation based on its determination of the candidate’s competence.
+This committee administers the comprehensive examination for each degree candidate and shall assign a "pass" or "fail" for the comprehensive evaluation based on its determination of the candidate’s competence.

 Application for Graduation